2020 USAA Personal Loan Review

 People looking to consolidate large amounts of debt may also want to consider USAA, which offers loan amounts as high as $50,000.
 Whether or not the loan will provide a low enough APR for you to save a significant amount on interest depends on the situation, though.

-USAA personal loans provide quick funding.
+USAA personal loans also provide quick funding.
 It usually takes 1 business day for a decision and 1 -3 business days to receive funding after approval.
-You can read more about USAA personal loans below, including how they compare to offers from a few popular competitors.
+You can read more about USAA personal loans below, including how they rate in WalletHub’s three major personal loan review categories: Terms, Requirements & Application, and Reviews & Transparency.
+You’ll also see how they compare to offers from a few popular competitors.

 USAA also offers a 0.25% APR discount for people who sign up for automatic payments.
 USAA personal loan interest rates are fixed, so they won’t change after you lock them in at the beginning.